Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Education:

-- Include your degree or certifications as well as the schools you attended
+- Include your degree or certifications and the schools you went to

 Skills: